Guesn/Voicemeeter-Chataigne-Module/README.md

-# Voicemeeter Chataigne Module
+# Voicemeeter-Chataigne-Module
- Voicemeeter control module
+A Chataigne module to be a master of Voicemeeter Version 1.0